 High levels of Reverse T3 can be a very serious issue for many thyroid patients and may help explain why you've been consistently symptomatic and resistant to weight loss despite taking thyroid medication.

-In order to diagnose high levels of Reverse T3 and thyroid resistance you need to order BOTH serum levels of Reverse T3 and Free T3.
+In order to diagnose high levels of Reverse T3 and thyroid resistance, you need to look at both serum levels of Reverse T3 and Free T3.

 Measure your ratio of these hormones (as this is the most sensitive marker for tissue levels of thyroid hormone).
 If your Free T3/Reverse T3 ratio is < 0.2 you have TOO much Reverse T3 in your body.

 The best treatment for reducing these levels is by taking pure T3 thyroid medication, taking supplements to increase T4 to T3 conversion and by making the appropriate lifestyle changes to balance other hormones in your body.